 Rodriquez says it’s fascinating to watch how farm kids are drawn to robots.
 “It’s very natural.
 The kids right now are born with a different chip.
 They are used to iPads and cell phones, they are used to managing everything digitally.
 And when we talk about robots it seems that we are talking their natural language.”

 With huge generational transitions of dairy farm ownership expected in coming years around the globe, Rodriquez says it’s vitally important that manufacturers speak the language of technology.
 He notes that next generation dairy farmers are actively seeking technology to help improve dairy management, sustainability and make the business more flexible for a generation that doesn’t want to physically milk cows seven days a week.

-The farm manager is seeing a dramatic change, says Rodriguez.
+The farm manager is seeing a dramatic change, says Rodriquez.
 They now have more time to focus on business management rather than spending most of their time on labour and milking cows.

-Robots also allow producers to do “management by exceptions,” says Rodriguez.
+Robots also allow producers to do “management by exceptions,” says Rodriquez.
 “Instead of focusing on all the cows every single day, technology can filter the cows that really need our help.”

-In his global travels, Rodriguez has also observed the significant impact robots are having on women and the role they play in a dairy operation.
+In his global travels, Rodriquez has also observed the significant impact robots are having on women and the role they play in a dairy operation.

 Click here for more CDX coverage.